azymohliad/anki-sonaveeb/README.md

 An [Anki](https://apps.ankiweb.net/) addon for automating Estonian vocabulary flashcards creation.

-Simply input an Estonian word in any conjugational form, and generate a flashcard containing its principal forms along with a translation into your preferred language in one click.
+Simply input an Estonian word in any form, and generate a flashcard containing its principal forms along with a translation into your preferred language in one click.

 Dictionary data is obtained from [Sõnaveeb](https://sonaveeb.ee/), with fallback to [Google Translate](https://translate.google.com) for missing translations.